Antônio Carlos Zago: International career

 Zago debuted with the Brazil national team on 30 October 1991, in a 3–1 win against Yugoslavia, and remained within the national squad until 1993.
 After a period of mixed success at club level, however, he has no longer called up to the national side; only after moving to Roma, did he manage return to the national team with his stand-out performances for the club.
 Between 1998 and 2001, he collected 26 caps for Brazil and scored two goals; he was also part of the squad that won the 1999 Copa América.
 In total, he made 37 appearances for Brazil between 1991 and 2001, scoring three goals.

 Managerial career

 Shortly after retiring, Zago returned to Corinthians as a technical director.
 He resigned from the role in March 2009, after controversies regarding the signing of Ronaldo.

 São Caetano

 On 2 June 2009, Zago was appointed manager of São Caetano in the Série B, replacing Sérgio Soares.
 He missed eight matches between September and October after serving a 45-day suspension, and renewed his contract for the following season on 8 November, as his side subsequently finished seventh.

-Zago's side started the 2010 Campeonato Paulista with two wins in three matches, and defeated his former side Palmeiras 4–1 at Parque Antártica on 17 February.
+Zago's side started the 2010 Campeonato Paulista with two wins in three matches, and defeated his former side Palmeiras 4–1 at the Parque Antártica on 17 February.
 Two days later, he left the club after accepting an offer from Palmeiras.